 Statute of Limitations

 The Academic Ombud is empowered to hear only those grievances directed to their attention within 180 days subsequent to the conclusion of the academic term in which the problem occurred.
-However, the Ombud may agree to hear a grievance otherwise barred by the Statute of Limitations in those instances where (1) the Ombud believes that extreme hardship including but not limited to illness, injury, and serious financial or personal problems gave rise to the delay or (2) all parties to the dispute agree to proceed.
-[US: 2/11/80; US: 4/10/2000]
+However, the Ombud may agree to hear a grievance otherwise barred by the Statute of Limitations in those instances where (1) the Ombud believes that extreme hardship including but not limited to illness, injury, and serious financial or personal problems gave rise to the delay, (2) an administrative error has occurred, or (3) all parties to the dispute agree to proceed.
+[US: 2/11/80; US: 4/10/2000; US 3/18/24]

 Procedures